 GPG Key Verification Failures

 When APT reports GPG signature verification errors during package installation or updates, the GPG key file may be missing or corrupted.
-First, verify the key file exists with correct permissions:
+First, verify the key file exists:

-If the key is missing, reimport it using the GPG key import command from the installation section.
+If the key is missing, you can reimport it using the GPG key import command from the manual installation method, or alternatively re-enable the repository with sudo extrepo enable edge if you used the extrepo method.

 Duplicate Repository Configuration Warnings

 Microsoft Edge installers may automatically create legacy .list files in /etc/apt/sources.list.d/ even though you configured the modern .sources format.
-When both formats exist simultaneously, APT displays warnings about the repository being configured multiple times.
-First, check for duplicate warnings by running an update:
+When both formats exist simultaneously, APT displays warnings about the repository being configured multiple times:

 sudo apt update